 Do not assume that you are at fault simply because you were hit by a car but not in a crosswalk.
 Other factors could come into play.

 Julie Johnson is available to help you take action against a negligent motorist who caused a pedestrian accident in Dallas.
-Call us at 214-290-8001 or contact us online to set up a consultation about your case.
+Call the Law Office of Julie Johnson at 214-290-8001 or contact us online to set up a consultation about your case.